Mitigating scalability challenges in LUT-based neural networks via pruning optimisations: Proposed Methodology: LUT-MU

-AMU is based on MADDNESS architecture consisting of an allocator, encoder, and aggregator.
-AMU, however, optimizes each computing block according to the three proposed optimization techniques.
-The three processing units provide allocating blocks, finding prototypes, fetching partial results and packing the multiplication result function respectively.
-In the following subsections, we will introduce the three processing units respectively.
+LUT-MU is based on the MADDNESS architecture, consisting of an allocator, encoder, and aggregator.
+LUT-MU, however, optimises each computing block according to the three proposed optimisation techniques.
+These three processing units are responsible for allocating blocks, identifying prototypes, fetching partial results, and packing the multiplication results.
+In the following subsections, we first introduce the dataflow format of the LUT-MU, followed by a detailed discussion of the three processing units from both the algorithmic flow and hardware design perspectives.